A comprehensive travel guide featuring 45 amazing things to do in Dubrovnik, Croatia.

 - Don't forget travel insurance!
 HeyMondo offers some of the most comprehensive coverage at affordable rates.
 Insurance is kind of essential for adventure activities like boat trips, snorkeling, cliff jumping, kayaking, and others you'll likely do in Dubrovnik.
 They also have an excellent app!

 - The best local sim card for tourists is T-Mobile.
-They have the best coverage across Croatia and currently offer a 7-day unlimited internet plan for 85 Kuna, which is less than 12 euros (and just 60 Kuna to resubscribe).
+They have the best coverage across Croatia and currently offer a 7-day unlimited internet plan for 11.50 euro and just 9 euros to resubscribe.
 Buy this at the airport when you land or at Tisak media outlets.

 - You can purchase a Dubrovnik Card (valid for 24 hours) to gain access to the City Walls, Fort Lovrijenac, and free use of public transport in the city.